d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 ## iLO Repository Commands

 <aside class="notice">
-The iLO repository commands are designed for use with HPE Gen10 servers.
+The iLO repository commands are designed for use with HPE Gen10 and later servers.
 </aside>

 ### Deletecomp Command